ethanlabs101/frlegends-skeleton-key/docs/linux-installation/linux-installation.md

 ---

-# 25. Linux Distribution Compatibility
+# 24. Linux Distribution Compatibility

-Skeleton Key is primarily designed to run in a standard Linux userspace with the required Node.js environment and dependencies.
+Skeleton Key is designed to run in a standard Linux userspace with the required Node.js environment and dependencies.

-Debian-based distributions are the easiest to support because they use the `apt` package manager.
+Debian/Ubuntu-based distributions are straightforward to support because they use the `apt` package manager.

 Examples include: